sap-tutorials/Tutorials/tutorials/haas-dm-connect-hana-cockpit/haas-dm-connect-hana-cockpit.md

 ---
 title: Connect to the SAP HANA Cockpit
-description: In this tutorial, you will open the application from the dashboard and connect to the SAP HANA Cockpit.
+description: Open your application from the dashboard and connect to the SAP HANA cockpit.
 auto_validation: true
 time: 10
 tags: [tutorial>beginner, products>sap-hana, products>sap-cloud-platform\,-sap-hana-service]